 - Time management– Gantt is a superb scheduling tool.
 It shows the planned start and end of the project based on how long all tasks in the project will take and their interrelationship.
 The project manager can experiment with tasks to find the shortest possible end date for the project.

-Gantt Chart short coming:
+Gantt Chart shortcoming:

 - Could get very complex– The larger the project gets in terms of members, tasks and duration the more complex the chart it gets.
 Here good software can really help and remove the burden from the team and create the chart automatically.

 - The bar does not show effort– The bar in Gantt shows duration and not effort.
-There is big difference between the two.
-A task may take a few days to complete not because of the hours of work needed to complete it but other factors like the person assigned on the task can not work on it full time or other factors.
+There is a big difference between the two.
+A task may take a few days to complete not because of the hours of work needed to complete it but other factors like the person assigned the task can not work on it full time or other factors.
 Good Gantt chart software shows both duration and effort for each task.

 - Needs constant updates– True, to keep the Gantt relevant you need to update it every day.
-Here again software can alleviate this issue.
+Here again, the software can alleviate this issue.
 A collaborative project management software will allow all team members to enter their data in the system and the application updates the chart in real time.

 Software makes Gantt chart invaluable

 Creating Gantt charts by hand is a thankless task.
-That is why now with availability chart tools and project management software which support Gantt chart, there is no excuse in not using this amazing tool.
+That is why now with availability chart tools and project management software which support Gantt chart, there is no excuse for not using this amazing tool.

 Advance software makes the chart interactive, easy to change using drag & drop and lets the user select the time scale they want to display the chart.
-It also let’s the user display only tasks or sub-tasks too.
+It also lets the user display only tasks or sub-tasks too.

 I am not saying Gantt chart is the only tool that should be used for tracking project, but it should be one of the main ones in every project manager’s toolbox.

-For more detail about Gantt charts, read introduction to Gantt chart software I wrote a while back.
-It helps the novice users to get deep understanding of this wonderful tool’s capabilities.
+For more detail about Gantt charts, read the introduction to Gantt chart software I wrote a while back.
+It helps the novice users to get a deep understanding of this wonderful tool’s capabilities.
 Binfire has one of the best interactive Gantt charts in the market today.
 Any change done by a member is displayed in real time to all other members.
 The user can add dependencies, move a task or change its duration right from the chart.
 Try the Gantt and everything else Binfire offers for free.
 Click here for your free trial.